replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 - Installs an NFS client package as part of the [Velero add-on](https://kurl.sh/docs/add-ons/velero).
 - Support has been removed for Ubuntu 16.04 (end-of-life April 29, 2021)
+- The [KOTS add-on](https://kurl.sh/docs/add-ons/kotsadm) will now recommend that the user change the password after installation.

 ### Bug Fixes